 Camping in Yoho National Park

-- Kicking Horse Campground β both reservable and first come first serve sites are available.
-This scenic campground offers sites by the river, in the forest or on a meadow.
-Open from May 19 to October 9, 2022, and the campsite fee is 28 CAD and includes hot showers and flush toilets.
+Both reservable and first-come, first-serve sites are available.
+This scenic campground is open from May 31 to October 14, 2024 and offers sites by the river, in the forest or a meadow.
+The campsite fee is 30.50 CAD/night, including hot showers and flush toilets.

-Takakkaw Falls Campground
+- Takakkaw Falls Campground

 TIP

 Popular attractions in Yoho β Natural Bridge, Takakkaw Falls & Emerald Lake.
-Emerald Lake offers the most budget-friendly canoeing in the Rockies for 70 CAD/hour per canoe.
+Emerald Lake offers the most budget-friendly canoeing in the Rockies for 90 CAD/hour per canoe.

 Can you camp anywhere in Banff?

 For Banff National Park, the answer is no. You can only stay at a designated campground.
 It is illegal to camp without a permit, so you canβt stay at highway parking lots, trailheads or alleys in town.
-Some of our Smile Campervans guests were fined.

 Car camping in Banff (also called overnight parking) is not allowed outside the campgrounds.
 However, if youβd like to car camp in the campground because youβre worried about bears, you can book our Smile Campervan.